abelsj60/my-site/app/data/the-story/story-chapter-three.md

 Tension splintered.
 A strong purple glow lit the lamp, which lay forgotten on the floor.
 The room was bathed in color, charging it with the charm of possibility.

-And the young man woke with a start, the sound of a Jinn clapping thunder in his ears.
+The young man woke with a start, the sound of a Jinn clapping thunder in his ears.
 A coding school Web site glowed on the computer beside him.

 Fate, ever changing, was sealed anew.